digisavvy/mission-values-purpose/digisavvy-vision-mission-values.md

 <sub><sup>This is our promise to the world; to our clients.</sub></sup>

 We handle the small technical things for our clients, ensuring they reclaim their time and focus on doing the big picture things like growing their businesses and inspiring their communities.

-## Story Pitch
-<sub><sup>This is the story our clients are living when they reach out to us.
-They don’t reach out because things are peachy.
-Things are pretty fucky by the time they fill-out our intake form. </sub></sup>

-When the mission-critical tools and platforms a business relies on everyday fail to work, it creates losses of revenue, customers, and precious time.
-If business owners must spend time figuring out why their online stuff isn’t working, it takes time and energy away from growing their business’s success.

-DigiSavvy helps businesses by leveraging smart ideas, proven expertise, and effective technology that reclaim their time, sanity, and get them where they’re growing.

 ## Values
 <sub><sup>These are the values I want DigiSavvy to uphold as an organization.
 I want them to drive our decision making processes.
 We live these individually and as an organization.</sub></sup>